dsamithmendis/www.dsamithmendis.com/README.md

 # Portfolio Website

+**Developed by Samith Mendis**
+© 2025 All Rights Reserved

 A personal portfolio website built with Flask, HTML, CSS (Tailwind + custom), showcasing skills, projects, and contact information.

+> ⚠️ This product is proprietary and licensed.
+Unauthorized redistribution or resale is strictly prohibited.

 ## 🚀 Features